opensearch-project/project-website/_community_members/xtansia.md

 redirect_from: '/authors/xtansia/'
 ---

 **Thomas Farr** is a Software Development Engineer at AWS working on the OpenSearch Clients team, maintaining the Java, .NET, and Rust clients.
-Thomas plays pivotal roles in the development of the OpenSearch Java client, API specification, and the API Code Generation project.
+Thomas plays a pivotal role in the development of the OpenSearch Java client, API specification, and the API Code Generation project.